bjoern-janson/adaptive-evolutionary-dynamics/docs/01_core_framework.md

 where

 - $E_t$ is the current environment.
-- $\tau$ is a transformation.
+- $\tau$ is a possible transformation.
 - Reachability is constrained by representations, resources, search mechanisms, and generator mechanisms.

-The central distinction is
+The key distinction is

 $$
 \boxed{